 The academic advising process is the basis for student course selection and registration.
 Each academic department identifies faculty or professionals who serve as advisers to students.
 Before registration, students must meet with their adviser and receive approval for their anticipated program of study.
-Students may obtain a list of advisers and contact information from their respective department offices.
+Click here for a current list of Undergraduate Advisers.

-The Registrar places an Advisement (REG) Hold on the student’s record before each registration period.
+The University Registrar places an Advisement (XAC) Hold on the student’s record before each registration period.
 Once a student meets with their adviser, the hold is removed by the adviser and the student can register.

 Classroom locations are published in the course schedule online.
-Students and professors may also view classroom locations on their personalized class schedules via PeopleSoft Self Service.
-Most classes, on the Brooklyn Campus meet in Rogers Hall (RH), Jacobs Academic Building (JAB).
+Students and professors may also view classroom locations on their personalized class schedules via NYU Albert Student Center.
+Most classes on the Brooklyn Campus meet in Rogers Hall (RH), Jacobs Academic Building (JAB).
 For the 55 Broad Street location, please contact that location directly for classroom numbers.